jegger79/frontend-nanodegree-arcade-game/README.md

 Awesome Frogger-like game
 ===============================

-This is a frogger game.

-Use the arrow keys to move.
-If you reach the water without getting hit by a bug, you win that round and get a point.
-If you get hit by a bug, you lost a point and restart at the beginning.
+### How to Start Game

+1. Download the repository in your desktop.
+2. Unzip it and open the "index.html" file in your browser to play the game.

+### How to Play

+1. Use arrow keys to control our hero
+2. Avoid the bugs.
+If you get hit, you start over at the beginning.
+3. Reach the water to win and score a point